“Make each day your masterpiece”

 When you make time to eat a healthy breakfast (lean proteins, healthy fats, and whole grains), you’ll have more energy throughout the day and a stronger ability to focus and concentrate.
 Eating a nutritious, well-balanced breakfast each day helps you to control your weight and can also prevent you from eating too much during the rest of the day.

-Good breakfast choices, depending upon your food tolerances and preferences, include eggs, Greek yogurt, oatmeal, berries, chia seeds, flax seeds, avocados, nuts, and nut butters.
+Good breakfast choices, depending on your food tolerances and preferences, include eggs, Greek yogurt, oatmeal, berries, chia seeds, flax seeds, avocados, nuts, and nut butter.
 A healthy breakfast has a low glycemic index, so avoid sugary breakfast foods, such as cereals, bars, bagels, and juices that set you up for an energy crash later in the day.

-Journaling can also help you to clear negative thoughts that tend to clutter your mind by writing them down.
+Journaling can also help you to clear negative thoughts that tend to clutter your mind writing them down.
 Ridding yourself of negative thoughts opens space for greater creativity and productivity during your day.
-Your morning journaling practice does not need to be lengthy: even five to 10 minutes of journaling per day can support you in meeting your goals in a thoughtful and reflective manner.
+Your morning journaling practice does not need to be lengthy: even five to 10 minutes of journaling per day can support you in meeting your goals thoughtfully and reflectively.